zachchan105/Pricecoin/README.md

 -------------------

 Pricecoin is built on the Scrypt algorithm.
 This means it can be mined with both ASICs and GPUs.
-We are currently supported by https://jgpool.jgalodesrvbox.ovh/
+We are currently supported by https://jgpool.jgalodesrvbox.ovh/ and http://busypool.com/

 -a scrypt -o stratum+tcp://jgpool.jgalodesrvbox.ovh:3433 -u YOUR_WALLET_ADDRESS -p c=PCN

+-a scrypt -o stratum+tcp://busypool.com:3433 -u WALLET -p c=PCN